PratikshaPandaPKP/Prediction-of-health-status-based-on-BMI/README.md

 After comparing the heatmaps, the next step was data preprocessing.
 This involved the following steps:

 1.Renaming the column headers.

 2.Encoding the sex column using one-hot encoding.

 3.Separating the target column from the source data to compare with the predictions later.

 4.Scaling the data values using standard scaler.

 5.Splitting the data into training and testing sets.

-6.Creating a Predictive Data model using XGBRegressor
+6.Creating a Predictive Data model using XGBRegressor.

 Once the data preprocessing was completed, a predictive data model was created using XGBRegressor.
 This model was trained on the preprocessed data to predict BMI based on the selected features.